Title IX Sexual Misconduct Policy

 1. Non-Confidential Reporting

-As noted, any person – regardless of their status with the University - may report sex discrimination, including sexual harassment to the Title IX Coordinator or other University Non-Confidential Officials.
-Non-Confidential University Officials are obligated to report any “Actual Knowledge” of an incident of sexual harassment they become aware of to the Title IX Coordinator.
+As noted, any person – regardless of their status with the University - may report sex discrimination, including sex-based harassment to the Title IX Coordinator or its designees.
+Saint Peters considers all employees (including student employees acting in their role as student employees), other than those employees designated as confidential resources below, to be Non-Confidential Resources.
+Non-Confidential Resources are obligated to report any information they have about conduct that reasonably may constitute sex discrimination or sex-based harassment to the Title IX Coordinator or its designees.
+In addition, non-employees are also encouraged to report violations.

-Reports can be made in person, by mail, by telephone, or by electronic mail, using the contact information listed below:
+Reports can be made in person, by mail, by telephone, by electronic mail, or orally to the contacts listed below:

 Jersey City, NJ 07306